 Identifies the name of the case file that is currently open in Simulator.
-The case file may be in PowerWorld binary format or in PTI Version 23 or 24-26 format.
+The case file may be in PowerWorld binary format, in PTI Version 23 - 29 .raw format, or in GE PSLF .epc format.
 You cannot change this field, because it must be set to whatever case is currently open.